savjones/client_project_w25/README.md

 Setup and Usage:

-Clone the Repository: Use the following command in your terminal: git clone <repository_url>
+Clone the Repository: Use the following command in your terminal: git clone https://github.com/savjones/client_project_w25.git

 Open the Project: Open the project in your preferred code editor to review and modify the files.